Víctor García (footballer, born June 1994)

-Víctor Hugo García Hernández (born 11 June 1994) is a Venezuelan professional footballer who plays for Portuguese club Moreirense F.C. as a right-back.
+Víctor Hugo García Hernández (born 11 June 1994) is a Venezuelan professional footballer who plays as a right-back for Primera Federación club Cultural y Deportiva Leonesa.

 Club career

 Early years and Porto

 Born in Cúa, Miranda, García spent three years in the Venezuelan Primera División with Real Esppor, being at the time the youngest player to appear for them in the competition.
 In early 2013, he signed with Portuguese club FC Porto to complete his development.
-He mas mainly registered with the latter's reserves during his tenure, notably contributing 41 matches in the 2015–16 season as they won the LigaPro championship, being however ineligible for promotion.
+He was mainly registered with the latter's reserves during his tenure, notably contributing 41 matches in the 2015–16 season as they won the LigaPro championship, being however ineligible for promotion.

 García made his debut for Porto's first team on 13 April 2014, playing the full 90 minutes in a 3–1 Primeira Liga away win against S.C.
 Braga.
 For the 2016–17 campaign he was loaned to fellow top-flight side C.D.
 Nacional, featuring regularly but suffering relegation.